The green future of the public cloud

 For applications that are not fully migrated, companies can use digital decoupling to take the core parts of legacy applications and build efficient cloud architecture around them.3: Innovate further

-Migrating to the cloud can lead companies beyond just data centre carbon improvements.
+Migrating to the cloud can lead companies beyond just data center carbon improvements.

 It can help bring companies closer towards adopting a circular economy when it comes to hardware, whereby technology manufacturers can capture an additional 16% of operating profit by designing products for longevity and modularity - as opposed to the traditional ‘take, make, waste’ production and consumption systems.